cherylli/theblindfoldshop/README.md

   - [ ] user/admin accounts
 - [x] Filter by categories
 - [ ] Better checkout process
+- [ ] Remove items from cart when the product is deleted

 <p align="right">(<a href="#top">back to top</a>)</p>